On the nonreflecting boundary operators for the general two dimensional Schr\"odinger equation: Some properties of the pseudo-differential operators

 The sign of this expression can solely be decided by the sign of $\sigma_{Q}(\zeta)$.
 If $\sigma_{Q}(y,\zeta)=\phi(y_1)\sigma(\tilde{\zeta})$ where $\tilde{y}=(y_2,y_3,\ldots,y_n)\in\field{R}^{n-1}$ and $\tilde{\zeta}=(\zeta_2,\zeta_3,\ldots,\zeta_n)\in\field{R}^{n-1}$ then

-On account of the ambiguity in the knowledge of the exact symbol, the conclusion remains valid only up to an infinitely smoothing operator (except for the special cases where the symbol is of principle type). \begin{itemize} \item Fractional operators with symbol $p(t,\xi)=\eta(i\xi)^{\alpha}$ (where $t\in\field{R}$ with covariable $\xi\in\field{R}\setminus\{0\}$):
+On account of the ambiguity in the knowledge of the exact symbol, the conclusion remains valid only up to an infinitely smoothing operator (except for the special cases where the symbol is of principle type).
+Some relevant examples are discussed below. \begin{itemize}[leftmargin=*] \item Fractional operators with symbol $p(t,\xi)=\eta(i\xi)^{\alpha}$ (where $t\in\field{R}$ with covariable $\xi\in\field{R}\setminus\{0\}$):